jnordstrom1983/frank-react-sdk/README.md

-# charlee-react-sdk
+# frank-react-sdk
-This is a SDK to consume charlee-data from your React/NextJS app.
+This is a SDK to consume frank-data from your React/NextJS app.

 ## Configuration
 The connection details can be configured in two ways, by environment variables or when initialising the client.